Bottle Bill Resource Guide

 In 2023, two laws were passed to modernize Maine's bottle bill program: LD 134 and LD 1909.
 LD 134, which took effect upon the Governor's signature in 2023, caused an immediate increase in the handling fee from 4.5¢ to 5.5¢.
 A further increase in the handling fee to 6¢ occurred in September 2023.
 [15]

 LD 1909 was passed and signed into law in July 2023.
 The law shifts brand-level sorting of beverage containers to material-type sorting.
 The law also mandates the creation of a new "commingling cooperative," requiring all established commingling groups to participate, manage, and implement a single commingling agreement.
 The Department of Environmental Protection must now also adopt rules to adjust the handling fee of containers to keep up with the rate of inflation biannually, beginning in January 15, 2025.
-[14]
+The law also shifts unredeemed deposits to become property of the commingling cooperative beginning July 15, 2025.
+[16]

 Commingling Agreements

 Provisions for "commingling agreements" exist in the Maine legislation to increase the efficiency of the redemption process.
 The following information is from a study by the Maine Department of Agriculture.
-[15]
+[17] Distributors must enter into a commingling agreement no later than October 15, 2024, with certain exceptions.

 "Commingling groups” which represent approximately 2/3 of the beverage industry are 2 or more initiators of deposit (distributors) of beverage containers for which they have initiated deposits to be commingled by dealers and redemption centers.
-The advantages of comingling agreements allow for the commingling of beverage containers by like product group (beer, wine, spirits and soft drinks etc.) material and size.
+The advantages of commingling agreements allow for the commingling of beverage containers by like product group (beer, wine, spirits and soft drinks etc.) material and size.

 Distributors who are members of a commingling agreement pick up all other beverage containers subject to the agreement in assigned geographical locations.
 The end result is less sorting for redemption centers and less handling and transportation costs for distributors.

-After the implementation of LD 1909, all deposit initiators are required by law to enter a commingling agreement by April 15, 2024.
+After the implementation of LD 1909, all deposit initiators are required by law to enter a commingling agreement by October 15, 2024.
 All commingling groups must participate in a single commingling cooperative to manage Maine's bottle bill program under a single program.
-[18]
+[20]

 Program Success